 | ^^^^^^

-This error is fairly cryptic, and that’s because the problem is fairly cryptic.
-In order to call a FnOnce closure that is stored in a Box<T> (which is what our Job type alias is), the closure needs to be able to move itself out of the Box<T> because the closure takes ownership of self when we call it.
-In general, Rust doesn’t allow us to move value out of a Box<T> because Rust doesn’t know how big the value inside the Box<T> is going to be; recall in Chapter 15 that we used Box<T> precisely because we had something of an unknown size that we wanted to store in a Box<T> to get a value of a known size.
+This error is fairly cryptic because the problem is fairly cryptic.
+To call a FnOnce closure that is stored in a Box<T> (which is what our Job type alias is), the closure needs to move itself out of the Box<T> because the closure takes ownership of self when we call it.
+In general, Rust doesn’t allow us to move a value out of a Box<T> because Rust doesn’t know how big the value inside the Box<T> will be: recall in Chapter 15 that we used Box<T> precisely because we had something of an unknown size that we wanted to store in a Box<T> to get a value of a known size.

-We saw in Chapter 17, Listing 17-15 that we can write methods that use the syntax self: Box<Self>, which allows the method to take ownership of a Self value stored in a Box<T>.
+As you saw in Listing 17-15 on page XX, we can write methods that use the syntax self: Box<Self>, which allows the method to take ownership of a Self value stored in a Box<T>.
 That’s exactly what we want to do here, but unfortunately Rust won’t let us: the part of Rust that implements behavior when a closure is called isn’t implemented using self: Box<Self>.
-So Rust doesn’t yet understand that it could use self: Box<Self> in this situation in order to take ownership of the closure and move the closure out of the Box<T>.
+So Rust doesn’t yet understand that it could use self: Box<Self> in this situation to take ownership of the closure and move the closure out of the Box<T>.

+prod: confirm/link xrefs

-Rust is still a work in progress with places that the compiler could be improved, but in the future, the code in Listing 20-20 should work just fine.
-There are people just like you working to fix this and other issues!
-Once you’ve finished the book, we would love for you to join in.
+Rust is still a work in progress with places where the compiler could be improved, but in the future, the code in Listing 20-20 should work just fine.
+People just like you are working to fix this and other issues!
+After you’ve finished this book, we would love for you to join in.

-But for now, let’s work around this problem with a handy trick.
-We can tell Rust explicitly that in this case we can take ownership of the value inside the Box<T> using self: Box<Self>, and once we have ownership of the closure, we can call it.
+But for now, let’s work around this problem using a handy trick.
+We can tell Rust explicitly that in this case we can take ownership of the value inside the Box<T> using self: Box<Self>; then, once we have ownership of the closure, we can call it.
 This involves defining a new trait FnBox with the method call_box that will use self: Box<Self> in its signature, defining FnBox for any type that implements FnOnce(), changing our type alias to use the new trait, and changing Worker to use the call_box method.
-These changes are shown in Listing 20-21:
+These changes are shown in Listing 20-21.

-Filename: src/lib.rs
+src/lib.rs

 trait FnBox {